aliok/secim-batch-plain-operator/README.md

 Collected and saved result can be analyzed using a script like this one: <https://gist.github.com/aliok/5b739b6273ec37fb58eb6e90012e5e17>

 I implemented this operator to practice Kubernetes operators.
 Kubernetes Jobs would be a better fit for this kind of purpose in production.
+I intentionally didn't use the Operator Framework as I wanted to compare things written using that one and without that one.

 -----